Nondualism: Korean

 The polarity of absolute and relative is also expressed as "essence-function".
 The absolute is essence; the relative is function.
 They can't be seen as separate realities, but interpenetrate each other.
 The distinction does not "exclude any other frameworks such as neng-so or 'subject-object' constructions", though the two "are completely different from each other in terms of their way of thinking".
 In Korean Buddhism, essence-function is also expressed as "body" and "the body's functions".
 A metaphor for essence-function is "a lamp and its light", a phrase from the Platform Sutra, where Essence is lamp and Function is light.

 Pure Land

-In Jōdo Shinshū, a Japanese branch of Pure Land Buddhism, the writings of the branch's founder, Shinran, hold that ultimate and conventional reality exist together.
+Japanese Pure Land Buddhism holds that enlightenment and earthly life are ultimately nondual; that is, there is no separation between the two.
+For example, in Jōdo Shinshū, a Japanese branch of Pure Land Buddhism, the writings of the branch's founder, Shinran, hold that ultimate and conventional reality exist together.
 Nonduality "points beyond all conceptual categories," but the ultimate does not manifest through the disappearance of conventional reality, but by experiencing conventional reality in a different way.